-Pursuant to Chapter 119, Florida Statues, this management letter is a public record and its distribution is not limited.
-Auditing standards generally accepted in the United States of America require us to indicate that this letter is intended solely for the information and use of management, and the Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.
+Pursuant to Chapter 119, Florida Statutes, this management letter is a public record and its distribution is not limited.
+Auditing standards generally accepted in the United States of America require us to indicate that this letter is intended solely for the information and use of management, the Board of Directors and the Florida Auditor General and is not intended to be and should not be used by anyone other than these specified parties.